CIVIS-project/YouPower/backend/README.md

 ## Setup

-First set up nodejs, npm and mongodb on your local machine.
+First set up `nodejs`, `npm` and `mongodb` on your local machine.
 Also install `graphicsmagick` on your machine. (needed for resizing profile pictures).

-If you're on Debian or Ubuntu, here's a hack to put nodejs into the same path that almost everyone else uses:
+If you're on Debian or Ubuntu, here's a hack to put nodejs into the same path as other distros:
 ```
 sudo ln -s /usr/bin/nodejs /usr/bin/node
 ```